 Now that the holidays seem like a distant memory, we must focus on the year ahead and on all the exciting days and events coming our way!
+Whether you are experiencing the cold winter weather or enjoying some beautiful summer days, we have fun creative writing prompts for you.
 In January, we celebrate World Playdate Day, Make Your Dream Come True Day, and many other special days that highlight the importance of creativity and fun!

 Here are the best January writing prompts to get your child excited for the new year: